Good Chop

 Good Chop delivers high-quality, all-American proteins directly to your doorstep.
 Choose from USDA Choice & Prime beef cuts, wild-caught seafood, organic chicken, heritage pork and so much more.
 All of our products come from American family farms and fisheries, and are free from anything unnatural: no antibiotics, no added hormones, no additives, and no coloring.

-Total Number of Wild-Caught Species
+Total Number of Wild-Caught and Farmed Species

-Number of Certified Wild-Caught Species
+Number of Certified Wild-Caught and Farmed Species

-Percentage of Fisheries Managed or Well Managed
+Percentage of Fisheries and Farms Managed or Well Managed

-Total Number of Wild-Caught Species
+Total Number of Wild-Caught and Farmed Species

-Number of Certified Wild-Caught Species
+Number of Certified Wild-Caught and Farmed Species

-Percentage of Fisheries Managed or Well Managed
+Percentage of Fisheries and Farms Managed or Well Managed

 100%